K3 (group): Filmography

 The members of K3 have also starred in several theatrical films and TV specials.
 They usually portray fictional versions of themselves, having all kind of adventures.

 In 2004, they released their first theatrical movie, K3 en het Magische Medaillon (K3 and the magic medallion).
 The film premiered on 29 September 2004.
 In the film, Dutch television celebrity Paul de Leeuw played the genie.

 In 2006, the second theatrical K3 movie, K3 en het IJsprinsesje (K3 and the little ice princess), was released.
 In this fairy tale film Carry Tefsen played the witch at the pancake house, Peter Faber played the king and famous Belgian comedian Urbanus played the wizard.

 The third theatrical K3 movie, K3 en de Kattenprins (K3 and the Cat Prince) had its Dutch premiere on 20 December 2007.

 On 12 December 2012 a fourth theatrical K3 movie, K3 Bengeltjes (K3 Rascal Angels), was released in Belgium and the Netherlands.
 This was the first K3 movie without Kathleen, Josje's predecessor.
 The movie is connected to their sitcom, Hallo K3!
 (Hello K3!), and stars some of the same actors and characters.

 On 12 February 2014 a fifth theatrical K3 movie, K3 Dierenhotel (K3 Animal Hotel), was released in Belgium and the Netherlands.
 This is the second movie featuring Josje Huisman and also includes actors and characters from the sitcom.

 On 9 December 2017 a sixth theatrical K3 movie, K3 Love Cruise, was released in Belgium and the Netherlands.
 It's the first movie of the new K3: Hanne, Klaasje and Marthe.
 Also this K3 movie features a few actors and characters from the sitcom, Hallo K3!
 (Hello K3!).

 It was announced on 14 May 2020 that K3 will be filming the seventh K3 movie, K3 Dans van de Farao (K3 Dance of the Pharaoh).
 The original premiere was supposed to take place in December 2020, but it was postponed due to the corona measures.
 The movie finally premiered in the Netherlands on 5 June 2021 and in Belgium on 9 June 2021.
-This is the second movie of Hanne, Klaasje and Marthe, and features the regular cast of their fiction series, K3 Roller Disco.
+It features the regular cast of their fiction series, K3 Roller Disco.

 In April 2024 it was announced that the eighth K3 movie was on its way, K3 en Het Lied van de Zeemeermin (K3 and the Mermaid's song).
 Filming took place on Malta in September.
 It had its premiere on 15 December in Belgium and on 26 January in the Netherlands.
 It is the first with Julia Boschman and the first K3 film shot on an island.

 Recordings of their musicals and concert shows are also available on DVD.